Skip to content

 init_workers Specifies the number of workers to use for initialization.
 Applied when workers = "config".

-partial_fit_initialized_scalers Determines whether initialized scalers should be partially fitted on the training data.
+partial_fit_initialized_transformers Determines whether initialized transformers should be partially fitted on the training data.

 nan_threshold Filters out time series with missing values exceeding the specified threshold.